Here’re 10 things humans do that annoy dogs (plus 15 more) that you might be guilty of:

 A tight leash is not only proven to be detrimental to your dog’s health but also to your dog’s mental state.
-Walking on a tight leash creates a tension that annoys him and makes him uncomfortable, and as a result, make him more likely becomes reactive.
+Walking on a tight leash creates a tension that annoys him and makes him uncomfortable, and as a result, makes him more likely becomes reactive.

 The solution?
 Teach him to walk on a loose leash.
 You can start by changing your speed and direction when you walk with him while keeping the leash as loose as possible.
 Reward him with treats when he is able to follow your speed and position.
-Seek an advice from a professional dog trainer if you’re unsure with what you’re doing.
+Seek advice from a professional dog trainer if you’re unsure of what you’re doing.

 15. Not allowing your dog to sniff

 Sniffing is a way for dogs to explore their environment.
-Your dog learns about his surrounding through scent just like humans explore the world first through sight.
+Your dog learns about his surroundings through scent just like humans explore the world first through sight.
 So don’t rush your dog and give him a chance to sniff around to explore his environment.